viveksg/DNILib/README.md

 Tasks in  onCreate Method
 ---------------------------------------------
- 1. Instantiate the Manager object .
+ 1. Instantiate the Manager class .
  2. Call Manager.setUpdateCheckURL(String update_check_url) and provide the link to update check script hosted on server
     Note: Here the URL should contain only the val_key parameter with value.
 The version information is added automatically By Manager.
- 3. Instantiate UpdateCheckBroadcastReceiver object
+ 3. Instantiate UpdateCheckBroadcastReceiver class
- 4. Instantiate DownloadBroadcastReceiver object
+ 4. Instantiate DownloadBroadcastReceiver class

 Tasks in onStart method
 ---------------------------------------------